-Our methodology across platforms (web, mobile, etc.) begins with a raw data test and, after a series of filters, we aggregate the data into what is seen within the Portal.
+Our methodology across platforms (web, mobile, etc.) begins with a raw data test and, after a series of filters, we aggregate the data to provide a final set of results.
 During the filtering process, we believe we have constructed a fair and balanced approach for producing network metrics that ensures stable results, controls for extraneous variables, and ensures every internet user gets a fair number of “votes”.

 The raw test data are the raw results taken by Speedtest users from each individual platform.

 Mobile results include Android and iOS results taken using their respective Speedtest application.
 Each mobile result comes parceled with data covering several categories of interest for constructing samples for the Awards rankings and Intelligence metrics, such as MNC/MCC codes, GPS location, connection types, download speed, upload speed, and latency, among others.
 We rely mostly on GPS coordinates to get a latitude and longitude coordinate for a device at the time a test was taken.
 However, in some cases we might have to fall back on GeoIP systems to determine location.

 Sample Construction Sample Construction

 “Sample Construction” enables us to create standardized data points that can be used for further statistical analysis.
 In general, the goal is to reduce the effect of extraneous variables, and ensure every user gets fair representation in the final analysis, as well as to prevent gaming of our ranking systems.
 In order to control for variables, as well as ensure each user gets fair representation in the data, we must construct samples.
 Otherwise, for example, a power user that takes 100 times as many tests as a casual user would have their correlated speeds weighted higher in many of our final aggregates.